-What is Cacao Butter?
+What is Cacao Butter or Cocoa Butter?
+Are They the Same Thing?

 What is the right way to say it?
 Cacao Butter or Cocoa Butter?
 The term cacao butter and cocoa butter are used interchangeably.
 Typically when chocolate is in its raw state, we use the term cacao.
 For purposes of this article we will use the term cacao butter.